OpenSourceEconomics/econ-project-templates/docs/src/py_organisation.rst

 Directory structure
 -------------------

+[The pictures are a little outdated, but you get the idea]

 The left node of the following graph shows the contents of the project root directory after executing ``pytask``:

 .. figure:: ../bld/example/python/project_hierarchies_big_pic.png